girlglock/sm64hlmov/README.md

 - Obtain a Super Mario 64 z64 ROM
   - WE CANNOT DISTRIBUTE THIS ROM FILE
   - The only legal way to do this is to back it up from your actual SM64 cart OR extract it from a legally purchased copy of SM64 on the Wii, Wii U, or Switch eShops.
-- Extract this zip into your sm64coopdx/mods/ folder
+- Extract the zip of this repository into your sm64coopdx/mods/ folder
   - You should see sm64coopdx/mods/mQuake, sm64coopdx/mods/crowbar, etc.
 - Start sm64coopdx
   - Drag your sm64 z64 ROM file into the window